BLKSerene/Wordless/README.md

 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2FBLKSerene%2FWordless.svg?type=large)](https://app.fossa.com/projects/git%2Bgithub.com%2FBLKSerene%2FWordless?ref=badge_large)

 ## Contributing
-If you would like to contribute to the development of Wordless, you can help with bug fixes, performance enhancements, or implementation of new feature by submitting [pull requests](https://github.com/BLKSerene/Wordless/pulls) on Github.
+If you would like to contribute to the development of Wordless, you can help with bug fixes, performance enhancements, or implementation of new features by submitting [pull requests](https://github.com/BLKSerene/Wordless/pulls) on Github.

 Besides, you may contribute by writing [wikis](https://github.com/BLKSerene/Wordless/wiki) on Github, making tutorial videos, or helping with the translation of the user interface and [documentation](/doc/doc_eng.md) into other languages.